ritik8801/Data-Analysis-of-Housing-Rental-Prices-in-Berlin-Using-Python-and-Tableau/README.md

 # Data Analysis of Rental Prices in Berlin Using Python and Tableau
-Data analysis of AirBnB Rental Data available for Berlin, Germany using Python and Tableau.
+Data Analysis of AirBnB Rental Data available for Berlin, Germany using Python and Tableau.

 # Objective